 In order to apply for CPT, at least 3 weeks prior to the beginning date of employment, submit a request for your CPT Form I-20 online at iMIT.mit.edu; choose “F-1 Practical Training”, then “Curricular Practical Training (CPT) Application”.

-Fields of information required from the employer in order to authorize CPT include (see also link to "sample letter") -- Position title; Start and End Date of the internship; number of hours per week; salary/stipend amount (if applicable); name and contact information (phone and email) of intern's supervisor; overview of day-to-day responsiblities/duties of the intern; office address/work location address where intern will work; contact information for individual responsible for intern program/hiring at the company/organization (if different from supervisor).
+Fields of information required from the employer in order to authorize CPT include (see also link to "sample letter") -- Position title; Start and End Date of the internship; number of hours per week; salary/stipend amount (if applicable); name and contact information (phone and email) of intern's supervisor; overview of day-to-day responsibilities/duties of the intern; office address/work location address where intern will work; contact information of the individual responsible for the intern program/hiring at the company/organization (if different from supervisor).

-- 3. confirmation of (pre) registration for the internship/experiential learning course for the academic term in which the experience is conducted (for the summer term course registration confirmation, students may first submit the CPT application online and pick up the I-20 on or after May 1st with the course confirmation.)
+- 2. confirmation of (pre) registration for the internship/experiential learning course for the academic term in which the experience is conducted (for the summer term course registration confirmation, students may first submit the CPT application online and pick up the I-20 on or after May 1st with the course confirmation.)

-c) how the work is integrally related to major field of study
+- d) how the work is integrally related to the student's major field of study

 - f) stating the subject number the student will be enrolled in, how the work will be evaluated and how many units of credit will be given and when the credit will be granted.
-The credit must be given under a specific course number in the student’s major program of study in the term in which the CPT is conducted.
+The credit must be given under a specific course number in the student’s major field of study in the term in which the internship/experience is conducted.

-g) Specific start date and end date of the CPT
+- h) Specific start date and end date of the internship/experience (CPT authorization)

-Please be aware that these are federal regulations and the CPT cannot be granted if the faculty letter does not include all of the points specified above.
+Please be aware that these are federal regulations and the CPT cannot be granted if the departmental/faculty letter does not include all of the points specified above.

-Students who are authorized to use 12 or more months of Full-time Curricular Practical Training are ineligible to apply for Optional Practical Training based on that degree.
+Students who are authorized for 12 or more months of Full-time Curricular Practical Training are ineligible to apply for Optional Practical Training based on that degree.